codepath/android_guides/Creating-and-Using-Fragments.md

         // This fires 4th, and this is the first time the Activity is fully created.
 	// Accessing the view hierarchy of the parent activity must be done in the onActivityCreated
-	// At this point, it is safe to search for View objects by their ID, for example.
+	// At this point, it is safe to search for activity View objects by their ID, for example.
 	@Override
 	public void onActivityCreated(Bundle savedInstanceState) {
 		super.onActivityCreated(savedInstanceState);